yanghuaxuan/ggml/README.md

 ## TODO
 * Add OpenBLAS for accelerated prompt processing

+## Caveats
+* Max context tuning may or not actually work.
+Idk haven't managed to test if it works lol

 ## License
 * The original GGML library and examples by ggerganov are licensed under the MIT License
 * The original python script for running KoboldAI is licensed under AGPL v3.0 Licenese